Home » Publications »

 NCEO members who supply their members area username and password during checkout can download digital publications like this one immediately after submitting an online order.
 Others will immediately receive a download link that will become live within one business day.

 This book finally makes detailed material available on equity compensation in LLCs.
-It not only explains all the issues around LLC equity compensation but also includes a set of sample plan documents in Microsoft Word format.
+It not only explains all the issues around LLC equity compensation but also includes a chapter on considerations in drafting a plan.

 Dimensions: 6 x 9 inches